About this bursary

 - apply for your means-tested maintenance loan (students resident in England only)

-- (non-UK EU students only) complete the EU Higher Bursary application form provided by the EU team at Student Finance England
+- (EU students only, not UK) complete the EU Higher Bursary application form provided by the EU team at Student Finance England

 - agree to Student Finance England sharing the information